 In 1986, Utah Symphony violinist Barbara Scowcroft was appointed Artistic Director.
 In her 18 seasons as Artistic Director, the series regularly featured violinist and Utah Symphony Music Director Joseph Silverstein, mezzo-soprano Lani Poulson, and Utah Symphony Concertmaster Ralph Matson.
 During the 2002 Winter Olympics Cultural Olympiad, Ms. Scowcroft invited members of the Utah Youth Symphony and the International Youth Orchestra to perform alongside members of the Utah Symphony.
 Commissions during her tenure featured works by William Hill (Sonata for Marimba and Strings, 2000), and the University of Utah’s John Costa (Chrysanthemum, 1997).
 In 1999, NOVA received the Governor's Award in the Arts for its contribution to the cultural life of Utah.

-NOVA’s current Artistic Director, Utah Symphony Pianist Jason Hardink, was appointed in the fall of 2009.
-Under his leadership the series has deepened relationships with Utah composers while broadening NOVA’s profile nationally through commissions and recordings of works by composers Curtis Curtis-Smith, Jason Eckardt, and Michael Ellison.
-Since 2009, NOVA has featured collaborations with Utah Symphony Music Director Thierry Fischer, soprano Celena Shafer, and the PLAN-B Theatre Company.
-The NOVA Gallery Series, performed in the intimacy of the Art Barn Finch Lane Gallery and featuring an even more in-depth view of selected composers, was added to NOVA’s schedule in the Fall of 2013.
+In 2009, Utah Symphony Pianist Jason Hardink was appointed Artistic Director.
+Under his leadership, the series deepened relationships with Utah composers while broadening NOVA’s profile nationally through commissions and recordings of works by composers Curtis Curtis-Smith, Jason Eckardt, and Michael Ellison.
+Over the following decade, NOVA would feature collaborations with Utah Symphony Music Director Thierry Fischer, soprano Celena Shafer, and the PLAN-B Theatre Company.
+The NOVA Gallery Series, performed in the intimacy of local art galleries and expanding NOVA’s presence to new neighborhoods in Salt Lake City and Park City, was added to NOVA’s schedule in 2013.